axodevelopment/KEDA-Custom-Metrics-Autoscaler-Tutorial/tutorials/scale-with-ocp-metrics.md

 # Scaling an app with OCP Metrics

-Tutorials around Streams For Apache Kafka running on OCP - How to manage day 2 tasks
+Tutorials around KEDA and OCP Metrics

 ## Overview of tutorial